Planning your garden: It’s time to think ahead

 The Garden Space

 Once you’ve reviewed your garden journal and have your seed catalogs, it’s time to decide what vegetables you want to plant.
 If you plan to plant from seed and not from starts, you’ll have to figure out if seeds need to be started indoors and when.
-Some seeds are fine planted directly vegetables-1067269_640in the ground as well.
+Some seeds are fine planted directly in the ground as well.

 Now you can create your planting schedule – what gets planted and when.